-The Social Services Sector also recorded signifi-14. cant progress .
-In 1993-94, 87 aided Middle Schools and 62 High Schools were also upgraded to the deficit status.
-Twenty more such Middle Schools are proposed to be covered by the system in 1994-95.
-Coming to Arts & Culture, the Department organised cultural shows within and outside the State on several occasions, apart from imparting training in both traditional and modern dance and music.
-As regards sports, a special mention may be made of the success of our participants in the Third National Games held at Fune in January last.
-They brought glory to the State by bagging one gold, three silver and one bronze medals in archery.
-Two players were also sent to participate in the second World Wushn Championship, 1993 at Kualalumpur, Malaysia. pepides, the Department constructed 10 indoor stadia.
-It also hosted the Ninth National Sub-Junior Boxing Championship at Aizawl.
-As many as 19 States participated in it.

-15. The Health Department which established one Community Health Centre, four Primary Health Centres and 12 Sub-Centres in 1993-94 proposed to add two more community ty Health Centres and four Primary Health Centres next year.
-The expansion of the Civil Hospital at Lunglei into a 200 bedded capacity and improvement of Ci-vil Hospital at Aizawl are being taken up.
-The work for the establishment of a Maternity Hospital at Lungmual and a 40 bedded Hospital at Kulikawn would continue.

-16. In Mizoram, Water Supply Schemes are very vital.
-During 1993-94, the rural water supply schemes were augmented in 40 villages under the State Plan.
+- 14. The Social Services Sector also recorded significant progress.
+In 1993-1994, 87 aided Middle Schools and 62 High Schools were provincialised.
+As many as 45 private Middle Schools werealso upgraded to deficit status.20 more such Middle Schools are proposed to be covered by the system in 1994-1995.
+Coming to Arts & Culture, the Department organised cultural shows within and outside the State on several occasions, apart from imparting training in both traditionally and modern dance and music.
+As regards sports, a special mention may be made of the success of our participants in the Third National Games held at Pune in January last.
+They brought glory to the State by gagging one gold, three silver and one bronze medals in archery.
+Two players were also sent to participate in the second World Wushu championship, 1993 at Kualalumpur.
+Malaysia.
+Besides, the Department constructed 10 indoor stadia.
+It also hosted the Ninth National Sub-Junior Boxing championship at Aizawl.
+As many as 19 states participated in it. - 15.
+The Health Department, which established one Community Health Centre, four Primary Health Centres and 12 Sub-Centres in 1993-1994, proposed to add two more Community Health Centres and four Primary Health Centres next year.
+The expansion of the Civial Hospital at Lunglei into a 200-bedded capacity and improvement of Civil Hospital at Aizawl are being taken up.
+The work for the establishment of a Maternity Hospital at Luangmual and a 40 bedded Hospital at Kulikawn would continue. - 16.
+In Mizoram, Water Supply Schemes are very vital.
+During 1993-1994, the rural water supply schemes were augmented in 40 villages under the State Plan.
 An equal number is proposed to be covered next year.
 Vigorous efforts are being made to complete the Greater Lunglei Water Supply Scheme.
 Next year, the execution of phase II of the Greater Aizawl Water Supply Schemes and of those at Serchhip, Kolasib and Saiha will be taken up.